mis350-s21/final-project-final-project/Readme.md

 ## Requirement
+- [x] Customers will be shown a welcome screen and the products will be shown to him

 - [x] Customers can show the product, and choose it

 - [x] employee search in the inventory if the products are available